shahidusmanm/customrestapi/README.md

 cloud.google.com
 ```

-And from our console we are going to go to the artifact registry by typing artifact registry in the search box at the top of the page which is basically the container registry on Google
+From our console we are going to go to the artifact registry by typing artifact registry in the search box at the top of the page which is basically the container registry on Google

 ![Artifact Registry](images/artifact-registry.png)

-We can see there's a flask app repository already available here and it is in.
+We can see there's a flask app repository already available here.

 ![FlaskApp](images/Flaskapp.png)

-It is in a Docker format and it is deployed in Europe-West2, which is their London based data center.
+It is in a Docker format and it is deployed in Europe-West2, which is their London based data center so you click on it.

-You can open it.

 ![Cloudflaskappdeployment_gcp](images/cloudflaskappdeployment_gcp.png)

-You can see that we just pushed in cloudflaskappdeployment_gcp so open it.
+You can see that we just pushed in cloudflaskappdeployment_gcp so click on it.

 ![cloudflaskappdeployment_gcp](images/cloudflaskappdeployment_gcp.png)

 You can see that there's a the container there, just deployed V5.
-It's stacked as version five, so you know it was created one minute ago, and now you can go to cloud down and import, this can go to cloud run.
+It's stacked as version five, so you know it was created one minute ago, and now we can go to cloud down and import, this can go to cloud run.

 ![Cloud Run](images/cloud-run2.png)